jeremyx04/Snake-Game/README.md

 # Snake-Game
-A simple snake game I made in python because I was bored :D.
+A simple snake game I made in python because I was bored lol